 Deutsche Bahn (DB) is the largest train company in Germany with their high-quality rail network making them one of the most popular ways to travel among locals and visitors.

 It is not possible to make any changes to a Deutsche Bahn ticket.
-Where possible, bookings can simply be cancelled and a new ticket purchased for the desired route, time or date.
+Where possible, you can cancel your booking and make a new one for the desired itinerary.

-This person will be required to provide identification in order to travel.
-Other passengers are not named on the ticket itself and so will not need to show identification.
+Additional passengers are not named on the ticket and will not need to show identification.